QuinnsCode/RustyBuns/README.md

 So why not unite all of it?

-*🎙️ rusty buns, whispered, tapping gently on the microphone*
+*🎙️ rusty buns, whispered, tapping gently on the microphone in asmr voice*

 ---